kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 ## Overview

-This project contains the end to end tests that it runs as part of the Kyma on Google Cloud Platform.
-The tests is written in Go.
+This project contains end-to-end tests that it runs as part of the  Kyma on Google Cloud Platform installation.
+The tests are written in Go.

 - Create resources on Kyma Cluster (e.g. functions).
 - Backup Cluster.